-Lifeline is a Federal program that helps qualified individuals pay for a single wireline or wireless telephone service.
-Effective December 2, 2016, eligible customers will be able to apply the monthly Lifeline discount toward Internet service.
-You can continue to apply your monthly Lifeline discount to your home phone, but you can only receive a discount on one option — phone or Internet.
+Lifeline is a Federal program that helps qualified individuals lowers their monthly cost of phone or internet service.
+You can apply your monthly Lifeline discount to either your phone or Internet service, but you can only receive a discount on one option: phone or Internet.

 Am I Eligible?

 Yes, if you participate in at least one of the following programs, you are eligible for a Lifeline Program discount:

 - Supplemental Nutrition Assistance Program (SNAP)

 - You reside on Tribal lands (any Federally recognized Indian tribe's reservation, Pueblo, or Colony including former reservations in Oklahoma, Alaska Native regions, Hawaiian Home Lands, and Indian Allotments) and you participate in any of the above federal assistance programs; or

 - You, or someone in your household, participates in one of the following assistance programs: